Oak Mountain's Epps named next principal at Helena Middle School - Shelby County Reporter

 ALABASTER – The Shelby County Board of Education has approved a new principal for Helena High School.

-Matthew Epps, who currently serves as an assistant principal at Oak Mountain High School, will lead the school for the upcoming academic school year.
+Mathew Epps, who currently serves as an assistant principal at Oak Mountain High School, will lead the school for the upcoming academic school year.

 Epps was appointed to the position on Thursday, Sept.
 16, during the board’s monthly meeting at the Shelby County Instructional Services building in Alabaster.